nimh-sfim/lab-docs/software.md

     Sometimes advanced MATLAB graphics may not render correctly.
 - EndNote, to manage references, can be installed from "Managed Software Center."

+## iPad Apps
+- SSH (Terminus)
+    How to ssh into biowulf/helix from iPad
+    1. Open the Apps@Work app in your ipad.
+    1. On the top right corner, click on See All.
+    1. Once the full list of apps load, go to the bottom of the screen and select the “Terminus” app.
+    1. On the “Terminus” app description page, press on the “VIEW” button, this will take you to the App Store.
+    1. Install the “Terminus” app from the App Store Once installation completes, the Terminus app will not yet allow you to connect to NIH systems because it is not yet being managed by MobileIron.
+	 This is necessary for communications to be tunneled via the VPN that MobileIron manager on the iPad.
+	 For Javier it took 24 hours before he got a notification from MobileIron asking me if wanted to let MobileIron manage the Terminus app.
+	 When you get such a prompt, answer yes.
+    1. Open the Terminus app
+    1. It will ask you to sign in, but it is not necessary, you can continue as a guest.
+    1. Create a new connection in the SSH section to biowulf the same way you would do in NoMachine.
+    1. Press connect.

 [vscode]: <https://code.visualstudio.com>
 [sublime]: <https://www.sublimetext.com>